hassib-ashouri/cs157a/README.md

 7. Task 7: (Display a report of products on sale.)
+	SELECT P.product_id, product_name
+	FROM  Product P
+		Natural Join Products_Has_Options PHO
+	WHERE on_sale=1

 8. Task 8: (Common product in shopping cart: Report the common product in the shopping carts of Customers now for marketing purposes. )